Taboo, Swear, or Curse Words

 Bitch (female dog):

 In Breeding circles, male and female animals have distinguished names.
-For example stud (male horse) and mare (female horse), or bull (male) and cow (female).
-There is also hog and sow for pigs, roosters, and hens for chickens, you get the point.
+For example, a stud (male horse) and mare (female horse), or bull (male) and cow (female).
+There are also hogs and sows for pigs, roosters and hens for chickens, you get the point.
 For dogs, it is a dog (m) and bitch (f).
 Calling a woman a bitch is like calling them a dog or any other animal in a pejorative (insulting) way.
 Using the term in its proper context or even just colloquially saying it with no negative application toward another person would not be sinful.

 Terms related to sex and defecation